-Even if you think you’re so over pumpkin spice lattes, give chef Kevin Walsh’s Pepitas Spiced Biscotti a shot.
+Even if you think you’re so over pumpkin spice lattes, give Kevin Walsh’s Pepitas Spiced Biscotti a shot.
 The usual suspects (vanilla, nutmeg, cinnamon and allspice) combine to create that familiar, comforting, autumnal flavor, while the toasted pepitas (pumpkin seeds) add an unexpected texture and a little extra crunch.
-“Pumpkin spice gets overdone early in the holiday season, but these cookies are so unbelievably good,” says Walsh.
+“Pumpkin spice gets overdone early in the holiday season, but these cookies are so unbelievably good,” says the Coppa pastry chef.
 “It’s such a classic flavor that continues to please.”
 Don’t be surprised when the directions call for a second go-round in the oven (biscotti literally means “twice-cooked” in Italian).
 Serve with a freshly brewed cup of coffee and the company of close friends.

 - 2 sticks of butter, softened

 - 7 eggs

 - Combine the butter, pumpkin seed oil, sugar and vanilla extract in a stand mixer or beat with an electric mixer until the consistency is nice and creamy.
 Add in 6 eggs, one by one and mix to combine.